A schizophrenia love story

 Why and how we made the film

 I wanted to tell an authentic, hopeful story about schizophrenia.
 I’m fascinated by the disorder and its treatment in art, and am inspired by people with schizophrenia who refuse to be governed by it.
 They hear voices, believe people are conspiring to do them harm, see patterns where others do not, experience auditory and visual hallucinations.
-But like all of us, they aim to sustain relationships, careers, families, and lead fruitful, fulfilling lives.
+Like all of us, they aim to have relationships, careers, families, and lead fruitful, fulfilling lives.

 Through the Royal College of Psychiatrists I met Professor Stephen Lawrie, Head of Psychiatry at Edinburgh University.
-In ignorance, I asked if it’s possible for two people with schizophrenia to fall in love.
-He said “Yes, Bill and Maureen.”
+In ignorance, I asked if two people with schizophrenia can fall in love.
+He said: “Yes, Bill and Maureen.”
 Bill and Maureen (not their true names) became Jacob and Eva, and initiated my new film.

 With actor Elspeth Turner I began schizophrenia research, speaking with medical workers, patients, support groups, attending clinics, reading literature – and script-writing.
 We keenly felt the responsibility of working with sensitivity and integrity.
 I sent cinematographer Robbie Jones an initial script.
-I confessed we had a bold idea but tiny budget, no conception how long it might take to film, no idea if the story would work.
+I confessed we had a bold idea but tiny budget, no conception how long it might take to film.
 Robbie persuaded me that we should make the film.
 The script was brainstormed.
 New drafts were written.
 Finally we had a script we were ready to shoot.